ci1xgk/Fellowship_Webpage/TeamPartners.md

 - Georges Kesserwani, Research Fellow at the University of Sheffield
 - James Shaw, Research Associate at the University of Sheffield
 - Mohammad Kazem Sharifian, PhD student at the University of Tabriz
-- Janice Lynn Agoy, PhD student at the University of Sheffield
+- Janice Lynn Ayog, PhD student at the University of Sheffield
 - Mohammad Shirvani, PhD student at the University of Sheffield

 We are happy that the following scientists have agreed to serve on our steering committee and to provide scientific guidance: